Elizabeth Fones: Scandal

 Following her husband's desertion, Fones deeply scandalized the rigid Puritan society in which she lived by marrying William Hallett (born 1616) without evidence that she and Lt.
 Feake were divorced.
 Hallett may have been her husband's business manager, but modern evaluation finds no support for this.
 Fones had two sons with Hallett: William (born c.
 1648) and Samuel (born c.
 1650).
-Their marriage took place in August 1649, and was officiated by her former brother-in-law John Winthrop, Jr. Only her close blood relationship to the Governor saved her from prosecution for adultery, for which she could have been hanged.
+Their marriage took place in August 1649, and was officiated by her former brother-in-law John Winthrop Jr. Only her close blood relationship to the Governor saved her from prosecution for adultery, for which she could have been hanged.
 Nevertheless, Fones and her new husband and family were forced to leave Connecticut and Massachusetts for the more tolerant Dutch colony of New Netherlands, where they were eventually recognized as husband and wife, possibly due to the friendship Fones formed with Judith Stuyvesant, wife of Director-General Peter Stuyvesant.
 The Halletts settled in an area which was later called Hallett's Cove and is now known as Astoria, Queens, near Hell Gate.

 In September 1655, Fones and her family survived an attack by the Hackensack tribe; however, the Hackensack set fire to their house and farm, burning both to the ground.
 She purchased land in Flushing and Newtown, Queens County on 1 October from Edward Griffin.
 The following year, William Hallett was made "Schout" or chief-official of Flushing.

 Upon the marriage of her daughter Hannah Feake to John Bowne, 7 May 1656, Hannah Feake and later John Bowne became Quakers.

 Fones' date of death is uncertain and is disputed among historians.
 Her death likely occurred in Newtown, Queens County, New York.
 She was alive in 1668 and her widower remarried in 1674, so it is likely that her death took place in the early 1670s.
 She was likely buried at Hallett's Cove in the Hallet Burying Ground on Long Island.
-The remains were relocated to Mount Olivet Cemetery in 1905.
+The remains were relocated to Mount Olivet Cemeteryin 1905.